-9.20 Many temporary events are supported by the provision of an Air Ground Communication Service (AGCS).
-FDDs must ensure that they have obtained an Article 205 approval and that personnel providing the AGCS possess a Radio Operator's Certificate of Competence (ROCC) (CA 1308).
-The holder of the Wireless Telegraphy Act (WTA) Licence is responsible for ensuring that all individuals using the radio are competent in both the operation of the equipment and local procedures and must sign the certificate of competence to confirm this.
-FDDs should refer to:

-- a) CAP 452 The Aeronautical Radio Station Operator's Guide; and - b) CAP 413 Radiotelephony Manual - 9.21 Applications for AGCS should be made to Ofcom using form OfW586a.
+- 9.20 Many temporary events are supported by the provision of an Air Ground Communication Service (AGCS).
+It must be ensured that an Article 205 approval and a Wireless Telegraphy Act (WTA) Licence are obtained from Ofcom.
+The personnel providing the AGCS shall possess a ROCC (CA 1308).
+The holder of the WTA Licence is responsible for ensuring that all individuals using the radio are competent in both the operation of the equipment and local procedures and must sign the certificate of competence to confirm this.
+FDDs should refer to: - a) CAP 452 The Aeronautical Radio Station Operator's Guide; and - b) CAP 413 Radiotelephony Manual - 9.21 Applications for AGCS should be made to Ofcom using form OfW586a at least 60 days prior to the event.